sejori/super_cereal/README.md

 ## But why?

 I don't want to use complex databases.
 I just want to serialize and store, whether in the browser on the server.

-The goal was to require minimal additional code beyond regular looking JS/TS and I think this fits the bill nicely.
-The only slight caveat is that you have to use `store.load(id) as ClassName;` to keep accurate TS syntax highlighting (there is currently no way for TS to infer this an generic types don't work with recursion).
+The goal was to require minimal additional code beyond regular looking JS/TS and I think this fits the bill nicely, just extend from `Model` and call `super(store, arguments)` in your constructors.
+The only slight caveat is that you have use `store.load(id) as ClassName;` to keep accurate TS syntax highlighting (there is currently no way for TS to infer this an generic types don't work with recursion).